Host, Device, OTG & Extensive Class Support

 USBX is easy to install, learn, use, debug, verify, certify and maintain.
 As a result, USBX is one of the most popular USB solutions for embedded IoT devices.

-of licenses and the ability to create a custom license for unique situations.
+of licenses as well as the option of creating a custom license for unique situations.
 Please see the licensing page for more information.

 Throughout the years, USBX source code has set the bar in quality and ease of understanding.
 In addition, the convention of having one function per file provides for easy source navigation.
 The following is an example of the USBX Host ux_host_stack_class_get.c function:

 - Analog Devices: SHARC, Blackfin